 Jump-starting the vehicle should be avoided.
 The battery should be removed and charged instead.
-However, if the vehicle must be jump started, proceed as follows.
+However, if the vehicle must be jumpstarted, proceed as follows.

-- 1. Turn the key to "OFF".

-- 2. Open the hood.
+- 1. Turn the key to " \bigotimes ". - 2.
+Open the seat.

-- 3. Using a charged 12 V battery, connect the positive lead of the jumper cable to the positive terminal of the battery in the vehicle and the other end of the positive lead to the positive terminal of the charged battery.
+3. Using a charged 12 V battery, connect the positive lead of the jumper cable to the positive terminal of the battery in the vehicle and the other end of the positive lead to the positive terminal of the charged battery.

-- 1. Jumper cable positive lead

-- 2. Jumper cable negative lead
+1. Jumper cable positive lead 2.
+Jumper cable negative lead

-- 5. Connect the negative lead of the jumper cable to the negative terminal of the charged battery and the other end of the negative lead to an unpainted metal surface of the vehicle.
+4. Connect the negative lead of the jumper cable to the negative terminal of the charged battery and the other end of the negative lead to an unpainted metal surface of the vehicle.

-- 6. Start the engine.
+5. Start the engine.

-- 7. After the engine starts, disconnect the negative lead of the jumper